 Find your favorite product, and take a look at the savings you will receive when you participate in their autoship program.

 At check-out, just choose the autoship schedule that works best for your cat or dog, and you’re ready to roll.
 Saving money feels so good!

 Adding whole foods into your pet’s meal plan is a great way to boost the quality of their diet and keep things interesting.
 Consider adding small amounts of foods like egg, shredded chicken, and sweet potato.
 Chances are they won’t even notice you’ve found a substitute to their favorite carb-heavy snacks.
 Get creative and use what’s already in your fridge!

 Pro tip #1: Be sure to avoid foods that are toxic to dogs and cats like onions, chocolate, raisins, grapes, macadamia nuts, and foods that contain xylitol (an artificial sweetener).

 Pro tip #2: Add only small amounts and single ingredients to start.
 Don’t exceed approximately 10% of your pet’s diet.
 If you want to home cook for your dog, check out Dr. Angie’s blog here.

 3. Go halfsies on diet formulation

 It’s not always financially practical to solely feed a raw diet to your pet, and that’s okay.
 Don’t shame yourself.
 Remember: You are doing an amazing job!

 When this is the case, save money on pet food by going halfsies with kibble and raw food.
 This may look like offering an expensive raw diet (your dog or cat’s version of tartar!) in the evening, with a less expensive kibble breakfast.
 You can always switch it up on occasion and offer breakfast for dinner!
-Some kibble diets have raw nibbles already included in the ingredients, like Stella and Chewy’s High-Protein Raw Blend Baked Kibble.
+Some kibble diets have raw nibbles already included in the ingredients, like Stella and Chewy’s Raw Coated Kibble.